weikinhuang/dotfiles/REFERENCE.md

 fromtime         => unix2date

 parallel-xargs   => Run a command through xargs with that is sh wrapped (parallel-xargs cat {})

-hosts-rebuild    => Build hosts file with dev hosts and ad blocking
 ```

 ### Git Utilities